 Given the modifications effected by the adoption of the 2004 Protocol to Amend the Paris Convention, particularly the increase in liability amounts, it was necessary to make corresponding amendments to the Brussels Supplementary Convention.
 On 12 February 2004 the contracting parties to the convention adopted the Protocol to Amend the Brussels Convention Supplementary to the Paris Convention of 29 July 1960, as amended.
+The 2004 Protocol has not yet entered into force.

 The revised Brussels Supplementary Convention will continue to be subject to the provisions of the revised Paris Convention including those which define "nuclear installation", "nuclear incident" and "nuclear damage".
 Similarly, there has been no change to the requirement that no state may become or remain a party to the Brussels Supplementary Convention unless it is a Party to the Paris Convention.